NRC RESEARCH ASSOCIATESHIP PROGRAMS TRAVEL GUIDE

 This section applies only to new Associates who currently reside within the United States, including Alaska and Hawaii.

 22.214.171.124 A total of seven days of subsistence is allowed as part of your relocation (not including time spent for the actual move - see section 8.3.2).
-Some of this time may be used for the purposes of house/apartment hunting.
 Any time spent house hunting will reduce the number of days available at the time of relocation.
 For example, if three days are spent house hunting, only four days would be available for local subsistence at the time of relocation.

-220.127.116.11 Reimbursement for house hunting cannot be processed until the Associate has officially started tenure and submitted a Travel Expense Report along with required receipts.
-(Please note that you cannot log into Concur Solutions to complete a Travel Expense Report – see Section 10.2 - until the NRC receives your Start Date Form.)
+184.108.40.206 Reimbursement for house hunting cannot be processed until the Associate has officially started tenure and submitted a Travel Expense Report along with required receipts.
+(Please note that you cannot log into Concur Solutions to complete a Travel Expense Report – see Section 10.2 - until the Fellowships Travel Office receives your Start Date Form.)

 8.4 Movement of Household Goods

-8.4.1 The NRC will authorize the reimbursement of certain moving expenses incurred by awardees who have been offered a tenure period of six successive months or more.
-This section of the Travel Guide provides information on the overall policy covering the movement of household goods.
-Associates have two options when relocating: the use of a contracted commercial moving company or a self move.
-Because the National Academies has negotiated a very favorable rate with a commercial moving company, a self-move is considered an exception subject to formal NRC approval.
+8.4.1 The Fellowships Travel Office will authorize the reimbursement of certain moving expenses incurred by awardees who have been offered a tenure period of six successive months or more.
+This section of the Travel Guide provides information on the overall policy covering the movement of household goods (MOHG) .
+Associates have two options when relocating: the use of the Fellowships Travel Office contracted commercial moving company or a self-move.

 8.4.2 Transportation of Household Goods

-18.104.22.168 Reimbursement of moving expenses will be provided for Associates moving within the United States who have been offered a tenure period of six successive months or more.
-New Associates cannot begin tenure or move household goods until they have successfully defended their doctoral dissertation and met all university requirements for their degree.
-In addition, for those laboratories that require a security clearance, household goods cannot be moved until the conditions for the clearance have been satisfied.
+220.127.116.11 Reimbursement of moving expenses will be provided for Associates moving within the United States who have been offered a tenure period of six successive months or more.
+New Associates cannot begin tenure and/or move household goods until they have satisfied all contingencies of the award, including having successfully defended their doctoral dissertation and met all university requirements for their degree.
+In addition, for those laboratories that require a background investigation before reloaction, household goods cannot be moved until the conditions for the clearance have been satisfied.

-126.96.36.199 Associates who voluntarily terminate their tenure prior to the completion of six successive months will be asked to repay the NRC for the costs incurred for moving their household goods.
+22.214.171.124 Associates who voluntarily terminate their tenure prior to the completion of six successive months will be required to repay the Fellowships Travel Office for the costs incurred for moving their household goods.

-220.127.116.11 Senior Associates moving to the laboratory for a tenure period of six months or less will be reimbursed for the transport of needed personal and professional belongings, but not for movement of household goods.
+184.108.40.206 Senior Associates moving to the laboratory for a tenure period of six months or less will be reimbursed for the transport of needed belongings, but not for movement of household goods.

-8.4.3 Use of the NRC Contract Moving Company
+8.4.3 Use of the Fellowships Travel Office Contract Moving Company

-18.104.22.168 The NRC will make the necessary arrangements through a national moving company, for the packing, unpacking, and shipment of items normally considered to be household goods.
+220.127.116.11 The Fellowships Travel Office will make the necessary arrangements through a national moving company, for the packing, unpacking, and shipment of items normally considered to be household goods.
+A minimum of 1,000 lbs of household goods is suggested.

-22.214.171.124 Associates who choose to move household goods using the NRC contracting moving company should note this on the Relocation Information form when accepting the award.
-To initiate a move, Associates must submit the “Request for Movement of Household Goods” form to the NRC Program Coordinator at least three weeks prior to the scheduled move.
-The NRC will notify the moving company, which will then contact the Associate directly to make arrangements.
-The NRC will pay all allowable moving expenses directly to the moving company for the movement of household goods.
+18.104.22.168 To initiate a move, Associates must include information on the TA.
+The Fellowships Travel Office will notify the moving company, which will then contact the Associate directly to make arrangements.
+The Fellowships Travel Office will pay all allowable moving expenses directly to the moving company for the movement of household goods.
 The Associate will be billed by the moving company for any unallowable items moved.

-188.8.131.52 Pick-up of household goods will be from one location only.
-The Associate will be billed directly by the carrier for any additional pick-ups (even within a 5-10 mile radius).
+126.96.36.199 Pick-up of household goods will be from one location only.
+The Associate will be billed directly by the carrier for any additional pick-ups regardless of mileage between pickups.

 - Any poundage in excess of 11,000 lbs. for Regular Associates or 13,500 lbs. for Senior Associates